-F-1 students who experience severe unforeseen economic hardship after beginning their program of study in the U.S. may be able to apply for off campus work authorization.
+Economic HardshipF-1 and J-1 students who experience economic hardship after beginning their program of study in the U.S. may be able to apply for off campus work authorization.
 There are two types of employment benefits that students may apply for if they are eligible; Severe Economic Hardship, or Special Student Relief (SSR.)

 - That employment is necessary to avoid severe economic hardship